evenwebb/Ride-Theme-Director-OpenRCT2/README.md

-Ride Theme Director (v0.2)
+Ride Theme Director (v0.3)

 Give any ride a cohesive identity in seconds.
 Pick a theme, tick the parts you want, and Ride Theme Director will rename the ride, set matching music, recolour track/supports/trains, and (optionally) place tasteful scenery around the station and approaches.
 There’s also a light-touch entrance/exit “accent” pass that works even on builds where direct entrance styling isn’t exposed.

 Highlights

 Does nothing until you choose a ride — zero surprises.
+Skips rides that cannot be themed (shops, toilets, information kiosks).

-Theme picker (Pirate Cove, Frontier Western, Retro Sci-Fi, Gothic Spooky).
+Theme picker (Pirate Cove, Frontier Western, Retro Sci-Fi, Gothic Spooky, Tropical Jungle, Medieval Kingdom, Snowy Alpine, Neon Future).

 Modular application — enable/disable each piece: